some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-For RPC calls we structure the ID in 2^16 services with 2^15 methods:
+For RPC calls, the ID shall be structured in 2^16 services with 2^15 methods:

 .. bitfield_directive:: images/bit_field/feat_req_someip_60.json